 34 Reliable Overnight Jobs That Offer Alternative Schedules

 Graveyard shift jobs are not for everyone, but many people do prefer working after dark.
-In one survey, 41 percent of adults said they felt more alert and energetic in the evening than they did in the morning.1 If your natural body clock has you feeling more alive later in the day, you'd be wise to look for a career that takes advantage of your most productive hours.
+According to MasterClass, about 30% of adults can be classified as "night owls"—feeling more alert and energetic in the evening.
+If your natural body clock has you feeling more awake later in the day, you'd be wise to look for a career that takes advantage of your most productive hours.

 To help you get started, we've compiled a list of jobs that commonly involve working overnight (defined as any time between 10 p.m. and 6 a.m.)
 We've even broken the list down by industry sector so that you can quickly find the jobs that are more likely to appeal to you.
 And if you're just looking for ways to supplement your main income in the off hours, you might want to check out our list of part-time evening jobs that can easily fit around daytime commitments.